Brake system bleeding on Austin Mini (AM from 1988 onwards)

 Op 05

 Assemble the cap on the kit hose using the seals and nut provided with the Eezibleed kit.
-Use the 11 mm combination spanner.
+Use the 11 mm spanner.

 Op 06